SI-7 - Software, Firmware, and Information Integrity

 Control requirements

-The organization employs integrity verification tools to detect unauthorized changes to [Assignment: organization-defined software, firmware, and information].
+Employ integrity verification tools to detect unauthorized changes to the following software, firmware, and information: [Assignment: organization-defined software, firmware, and information].

 Implementation guidance